 Rules of Roasting

+We created a fun acronym – ROAST WELL – to help you remember our rules of roasting!
 Follow these rules to perfect your vegetable roasting skills.
-We created a fun acronym – ROAST WELL – to help you remember them!

 Set your oven to a high cooking temperature to achieve optimal caramelization.
 If you aren’t sure which temperature is best, 400ºF usually works well.
 In general, anywhere between 400ºF and 500ºF is considered a roasting temperature.

-Broccoli is an exception for me; I prefer to roast it at 375℉ for best results.
+Broccoli is an exception for us; we prefer to roast it at 375ºF for best results.

-There are slow roasting methods that require lower temperatures, but this article focuses on how to achieve crispy roast vegetables.
+There are also slow-roasting methods that require lower temperatures, but this article focuses on how to achieve crispy roast vegetables.

 Don’t be scared of oil!
 Healthy oils add nutrition, satiety, and great flavor to roasted vegetables.
-Make sure every piece is thoroughly coated with oil; it’s better to use too much than not enough.
+Make sure every piece is thoroughly coated with oil; it’s better to use a little too much than not enough.
 Use oils with high smoke points, such as canola or avocado oil.
 Add salt, pepper, spices, and hearty herbs along with the oil.

 If you want to roast an assortment of vegetables at the same time, select ones that are similar and will cook in the same amount of time.
 For example, roast an assortment of root vegetables together or combine a variety of summer squash.

 If you want to mix vegetables with different cooking requirements, begin by roasting the vegetables that require more time, then adding the vegetables that cook faster later.
 Another option is cooking the vegetables separately and combining when done.

 Skip Pan Liners